NYU Stern Family

 National Developmental Disabilities Awareness Month

-National Developmental Disabilities Awareness Month, observed in March, shines a spotlight on the achievements, challenges, and contributions of individuals with developmental disabilities.
-It serves as a platform to promote inclusion, acceptance, and accessibility, raising awareness about the rights and needs of people with developmental disabilities.
-This month encourages advocacy efforts, education, and support for creating a more inclusive society where all individuals can thrive and participate fully in their communities.
+National Developmental Disabilities Awareness Month, in March, highlights the achievements and challenges of individuals with developmental disabilities.
+It promotes inclusion, acceptance, and accessibility, advocating for their rights and needs, fostering a more inclusive society where everyone can thrive.

 Ramadan